TianyuWu-Henry/MLDS400_Group5/README.md

 #### To-Do-Lists:
 - Discuss the result with the Teaching Assistant (TA) regarding our approach to solving the chosen machine-learning question (The question is still subject to change if feedback is not desirable enough).
 - Conduct an extensive review of the existing literature further to elevate the sophistication and depth of our proposed machine learning question, and we will deepen it according to the literature if necessary.

+### Nov 10th, 2023:
+#### Updates:
+* We decided to change our ML question for the final dashboard presentation to:

+  Leveraging historical sales data, can we identify the most promising locations for new store openings based on a holistic evaluation, encompassing city demographics and the performance of existing stores?

+  Reasons are as follows:
+  1. **Business Relevance**: Compared to the traditional directly-specified ML question, this question could directly address a practical and common business problem faced by DILLARDS, which could significantly impact the overall success and profitability of the business.
+  2. **Data Availability**: We will mainly rely on skstinfo, strinfo, and trnsact dataset to conduct analyses and therefore build predictive models by selecting relevant rows and trying to do some merges.
+  3. **Applications of Class Knowledge**: This task involves predictive modeling, a key aspect of what we have learned over this quarter.
+By developing models (logistic regression) to predict the potential success of new store locations, we could showcase our ability to apply machine learning techniques to real-world business challenges.
+  4. **Measurable Success**: The success of the project can be measured in a tangible and business-oriented manner.
+Data in the project ranges from 2004 and 2005, and we aim to use those data to predict future opening.
+But since now we have been in 2023, we could observe the new openings for sure by some public open data, for feasible and measurable validation.

+#### To-Do-Lists:
+-